summaryrefslogtreecommitdiff

 + select ARCH_HAS_TICK_BROADCAST if GENERIC_CLOCKEVENTS_BROADCAST

-+ select ARCH_HAS_UBSAN_SANITIZE_ALL
++ select ARCH_HAS_UBSAN

-+ select ARCH_HAS_VDSO_DATA
++ select ARCH_HAS_VDSO_ARCH_DATA if GENERIC_VDSO_DATA_STORE

 + select ARCH_KEEP_MEMBLOCK if ACPI